Link to PDF version of Opinion and Judgement

 Nord Service, Inc. (“NSI”) sued Jacob Palter, Boris Keyser, Davidson Drilling, LLC, Davidson Energy, LLC, and Nord Formation Cutting Technology, Inc. (collectively “Defendants”) and alleged Palter and Keyser breached their fiduciary duties to NSI, converted NSI’s property, breached their contractual obligations to NSI, made false representations to NSI, and defrauded NSI.
 Additionally, NSI alleges Defendants misappropriated NSI’s trade secrets, stole NSI’s property, conspired to appropriate NSI’s property, and committed unfair trade practices against and unfairly competed with NSI.

 Defendants allege NSI lacked capacity to initiate the current action and that the lawsuit is an ultra vires act.
-The Court held a day and a half evidentiary hearing on the issues of NSI’s ownership, who NSI’s officers and directors are, and whether Sergey Nikolayevich Veselkov, who authorized the lawsuit purportedly on NSI’s behalf, had the authority to bring the lawsuit on NSI’s behalf.
+The Court held a day-and-a-half evidentiary hearing on the issues of NSI’s ownership, who NSI’s officers and directors are, and whether Sergey Nikolayevich Veselkov, who authorized the lawsuit purportedly on NSI’s behalf, had the authority to bring the lawsuit on NSI’s behalf.
 The Court has considered the testimony, exhibits, arguments of counsel, and supporting memoranda, and now details its Findings of Fact and Conclusions of Law below pursuant to Federal Rule of Civil Procedure 52(a).
 (1 -To the extent that any conclusion of law is deemed to be a finding of fact, it is adopted as such; and likewise, any finding of fact that is deemed to be a conclusion of law is so adopted.)
 Defendants’ Emergency Motion to Dismiss for Lack of Authority (Docket No. 129) is DENIED.

 At the hearing, Defendants moved to strike the testimony of NSI’s forensic document expert, Erich Speckin, on the basis that Speckin based a substantial portion of his opinion on the examination of photocopies.
 For the reasons stated herein, Defendants’ Motion to Strike is DENIED.